 All of our other Named Executive Officers have entered into management retention agreements.
 Under these agreements, which have a three-year term expiring in May 2015, such Named Executive Officers receive severance benefits of 12-18 months' base salary, depending on their position and length of service.
+The retention agreement with respect to the Chief Executive Officer is applicable for the two-year period following the expiration of the term of her employment agreement.
 These management retention agreements require a "double trigger" (change-in-control coupled with termination of employment without cause or for "good reason" (as defined in the agreements)) before the Named Executive Officer will receive the following benefits:

-- 3.0 (for those holding the title of Executive Vice President) or 2.0 (for all other Named Executive Officers) times the sum of (i) their average base salary during the three years prior to termination and (ii) their average bonus payments during the three years prior to termination; - 18 months' continuation of benefits under COBRA, reimbursed by the Company; and - Acceleration of all unvested equity awards.
+- 3.0 (for those holding the title of Executive Vice President or Chief Executive Officer, subsequent to termination of her employment agreement) or 2.0 (for all other Named Executive Officers) times the sum of (i) their average base salary during the three years prior to termination and (ii) their average bonus payments during the three years prior to termination; - 18 months' continuation of benefits under COBRA, reimbursed by the Company; and - Acceleration of all unvested equity awards.